unm-historiography/metahistory/loading-images.md

 Again, all you need to do to get images on your essay page is to copy and paste the code from the gray box onto your page wherever you want the image to appear, and adjust the parameters.

 The parameters are self explanatory, with the possible exception of:
-- `image-url` is the filename of the image.
-That parameter will always start with `images/`
+- `image-url` is the ONLY the filename of the image.
+- It DOES NOT need to start with `images/` as we saw originally.
 - `source-url` is the URL of wherever you got the image.